RBVI/chimerax-recipes/sidechains/sidechains.md

     atommotion #2 to #1
     select #1 @@motion>2

 which shows 2458 atoms have been moved by more than 2 Angstroms.
 I show those moved atoms as red spheres.
+Here is a ChimeraX 1.2 session file [6o9z_sidechains.cxs](6o9z_sidechains.cxs) showing these results.

 <a href="6o9z_moved.png"><img src="6o9z_moved.png" width="300"></a>